Syllabus

 • Unauthorized distribution of notes

 • For this last I don't mean the occasional sharing of notes with friends unable to make a given class meeting — not forbidden, but don't make a habit of it.
-I mean note-sharing as a service or a regular practice.
+I mean note-sharing as a paid service or a quid-pro-quo.

 In-Class Use of Laptops, Other Electronic Devices